Reducing Class Bias In Data-Balanced Datasets Through Hardness-Based Resampling: Methodology

 \subsection{Dataset description and experimental setup}

 CIFAR-10 contains $60,000$ 32x32px color images in 10 classes, with $6,000$ images per class.
-The CIFAR-100 contains $60,000$ 32x32px color images in $100$ classes, with $6,00$ images per class.
+The CIFAR-100 contains $60,000$ 32x32px color images in $100$ classes, with $600$ images per class.
 Following the standard PyTorch \cite{paszke2019pytorch} partitioning, both datasets are split into training and test sets of sizes $50,000$ and $10,000$, respectively, with uniform class distribution.

 In our main experiments, we train ensembles of ResNet-18, modified for low-resolution data, for $200$ epochs using SGD (lr $0.1$, momentum $0.9$, weight decay $0.0005$), with a $0.2$ learning rate decay at epochs $60$, $120$, and $160$, and a batch size of $128$.
-More details are available in the Appendix \ref{sec:appendix_1}.
+Further information regarding more detailed experimental design, ensuring statistical reliability and reproducibility, and design of the paired t-test are available in Appendices \ref{secA1}, \ref{secA2}, and \ref{secA3}, respectively.